bladshed/project-2-vuejs/README.md

 * Non-Functional
    * Performance
       * API calls takes less than 2 seconds
-      * Database read/write take less than 1 second to process
+      * Database read/write takes less than 2 second to process

    * Storage
-      * Cannot store more than 2 gb since Im only using free db
+      * Cannot store more than 512mb since Im only using free edition

    * Security
       * Application grants access to anyone